 Can female hormones cause insomnia?

-Female hormones such as oestrogen, progesterone, insulin, cortisol and melatonin can cause sleeplessness, especially during menopause thereby leading to insomnia.
+Female hormones such as estrogen, progesterone, insulin, cortisol, and melatonin can cause sleeplessness, especially during menopause thereby leading to insomnia.

 Does broken sleep affect us during pregnancy?